-I visited Utrecht for a few days in 2007 and recognized something that I'd suspected that I had learned the Dutch langauge a few years earlier.
+I visited Utrecht for a few days in 2007 and recognized something that I'd suspected that I had learned the Dutch language.

-The last weeks of 2004 in Nijmegen were amongst my last weeks living in the Netherlands, and I'd spent extra time and energy to learn a better understanding of Dutch, especially listening and conversing.
-I knew that if I stayed, this was going to be necessary and then I left.
+During the last weeks of 2004 in Nijmegen I spent extra time and energy to learn a better understanding of Dutch, especially listening and conversing.
+I knew that if I stayed, this was going to be necessary.
+I worked hard, and on some occasions insisted on Dutch and then I left.